Rewind – Eastern European crime ring | CBC News | Opinion

 Opinion:

-Individuals who sense things in advance are often ridiculed and marginalized if what they sense goes against the grain of what the average person wants to believe.
+Sensitive individuals who pick up on concealed realities are often ridiculed and marginalized if what they sense goes against the grain of what the average person believes.

-Back in the 1990s I began naively telling some of the people closest to me that I believed a certain professor was deep in the mob.
-The amount of ridicule and ostracization I suffered was amazing.
-Emails from other clean professors and some fairweather friends alike were not returned.
-Other people with all good intentions tried to convince me that organized crime was virtually beat and a thing of the past.
-But that was pretty upsetting in its own way, as if they saw me as some mentally challenged person who couldn’t see the world around me for what it is.

-Life was difficult back then and I believe the professor not only knew but relished the fact that some of the people closest to me suddenly left me alone in the cold.

-Instead of being genuinely traumatized by a mobster, I was perceived as either “sick” or “too clean” for believing that organized crime could be whittling away all that makes Canada great.
-The problem was my fault.
-Not the criminal’s fault.
+One way some shady operators work is that they try to make you and those closest to you believe that you’ve got an overactive imagination.
+What’s YOUR problem? they’ll yell if confronted.

-It was like something out of a twisted fairy tale.
+That actually happened to me with someone in a position of power who was damaging my vocational opportunities.
+Dealing with that person was like something out of a Stephen King novel or a twisted fairy tale.
 And that’s probably why people enjoy sci-fi and fantasy so much.
-It points to human realities, even if set in imaginary places like Westeros or Middle Earth.
+It points to human realities, even if set in imaginary places.

 Divide and Conquer